How it works

 Can I share a practical request such as needing a lift or looking for somewhere to live?

-- Speak to either Robert or whoever is holding the evening about this and we'll do what we can to help.
+• Speak to whoever is holding the evening, or one of the spac supporters (identified by the wearing of a fabric wristband), about this and we'll do what we can to help.

 Can I bring my child along?

-- By prior arrangement only.
+• By prior arrangement only.
 This is very important: you MUST check before the evening.
-This is not generally considered suitable for children - some teachers and dancers feel it not a space for a child.
+Having a child in the dance space subtly affects the dance.
+This evening is not generally considered suitable for children - some teachers and dancers feel it is not a space for a child.
 Occassionally, at the discretion of whoever is holding the evening, a single child is allowed.
-You need to check in about this days before the actual evening.
+You need to check in about this at least two days before the actual evening.